On this page

 Drafts and workflow

 Save draft and publish draft buttons Drafts and workflow is the change most likely to be new territory for your editors, particularly if you plan to use the approval workflow.
-The concepts are straightforward, but it’s worth getting hands-on with them on dev so you feel confident explaining them to your team.
+The concepts are straightforward, but getting hands-on with them on dev so you feel confident explaining them to your team is a good option.

 • How event drafts work and where they appear in the back-end